Syedmeasum14/Neuromorphic-Webcam/README.md

-# Neuromorphic Webcam — see what an event camera sees
+# Neuromorphic Webcam — See what an event camera Sees and how it works

 ```bash
 python3 -m http.server 8000